Cilcain Village Hall Management Committee

 Private parties will be considered on an individual basis and will only be allowed at the discretion of the committee.

-All parties must finish by 11 pm and be cleared up by midnight (this is a condition of our entertainment licence).
+All parties must finish by 11 pm and be cleared up by midnight (this is an express condition of our entertainment licence).
 Hirers who break this rule will not be allowed to make further bookings in any circumstances.
 Clear-up must not cause disturbance to our neighbours.
 We regret that we cannot allow ‘morning after’ clearing except at extra charge.

 We regret that we are unable to accommodate Teenage Parties.